-In the case of a DNSSEC zone where inline-signing is disabled, DNSSEC records are also written to the zone's filename.
+In the case of a DNSSEC zone, DNSSEC records are also written to the zone's filename, unless inline-signing is enabled.

 Note: The zone file can no longer be manually updated while named is running; it is now necessary to perform rndc freeze, edit, and then perform rndc thaw.
 Comments and formatting in the zone file are lost when dynamic updates occur.